mjambon/ocaml-layer/README.md

 1. Create your own Docker repository on the
    [Docker Hub](https://hub.docker.com/) registry or elsewhere.
 2. Fork this git repository or create a branch.
-3. Run `make init` to create `config.sh`, then edit it to suit your needs.
-4. Run `make` to build a Docker image locally.
+3. Run `make` to build a Docker image locally.
-5. Run `make push` to upload the image.
+4. Run `make push` to upload the image.
-6. Use this image as a base image in your CI jobs.
+5. Use this image as a base image in your CI jobs.

 If you want to maintain multiple images, put the config files into `configs/` and run `make all`.
 This will use them instead of `config.sh`.